Complexity in the absence of design: the very idea

 Every individual… neither intends to promote the public interest, nor knows how much he is promoting it… he intends only his own security; and by directing that industry in such a manner as its produce may be of the greatest value, he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.

-The same line of thought has been developed further by the Austrian economist Friedrich Hayek (1899-1992), in his notion that prices convey the information that orders the activities in the economy appropriately, so that, to choose a somewhat fanciful example - a sudden fashion for emeralds in Hong Kong will push up the price of emeralds and hence lead to additional production in the emerald mines of Columbia (and this will work perfectly well even if the wealthy buyers in Hong Kong know nothing about where their emerald’s come from and the miners in Colombia knowing nothing about where their emeralds are sold).
+The same line of thought has been developed further by the Austrian economist Friedrich Hayek (1899-1992), in his notion that prices convey the information that orders the activities in the economy appropriately, such that, to choose a somewhat fanciful example - a sudden fashion for emeralds in Hong Kong will push up the price of emeralds and hence lead to additional production in the emerald mines of Columbia (and this will work perfectly well even if the wealthy buyers in Hong Kong know nothing about where their emeralds come from and the miners in Colombia know nothing about where their emeralds are sold).
 The change in price is, so the story goes, enough to match up supply and demand.

 So we have at least two ways in which apparently purposeful complexity can arise in society, without being the product of deliberate design: we might call these the evolutionary and economic routes to complexity.

-Of course, perhaps there are other routes to the spontaneous emergence of complexity.
-And we should certainly not underplay the role of deliberate (re)design of human society: we can attempt to shape our society by passing laws, actively attempting to change attitudes, implementing, government policies and so on.
+Of course, perhaps there are other routes to the spontaneous emergence of complexity and we should certainly not underplay the role of deliberate (re)design of human society: we can attempt to shape our society by passing laws, actively attempting to change attitudes, implementing, government policies and so on.
 Such attempts to shape and regulate our own society are hugely important.

-It may be more appropriate, though, we think of these deliberate actions as attempts to push a complex and spontaneous process along a particular direction (typically with all sorts of unexpected and unintended consequences), rather than providing a blueprint for society.
+It may be more appropriate, though, if we think of these deliberate actions as attempts to push a complex and spontaneous process along a particular direction (typically with all sorts of unexpected and unintended consequences), rather than providing a blueprint for society.

-Indeed, arguably, the history of attempts to design languages, cities, or entire societies according to central plan has not been a happy one, whether we are thinking of the legacy of Esperanto, Le Corbusier or of the Soviet 5-year plan.
+Indeed, arguably, the history of attempts to design languages, cities, or entire societies according to a central plan has not been a happy one, whether we are thinking of the legacy of Esperanto, Le Corbusier or of the Soviet 5-year plan.

 Now how does all this connect with the idea that the mind is flat?
 The link is a simple one.
-It is that the meaning and justification of many of the things we do, comes from the complicated patterns of language, convention, culture, and society, not from inside our own minds.
+It is that the meaning and justification of many of the things we do comes from the complicated patterns of language, convention, culture, and society, not from inside our own minds.

-Let’s consider a couple of examples, one focusing on cultural evolution and one focusing on invisible hand.
+Let’s consider a couple of examples, one focusing on cultural evolution and one focusing on the invisible hand.

-Our understanding of cookery is a bit like our understanding the air conditioner.
-We know a bit, enough to know what to do, not what not to (e.g. we know that the air conditioner cools us down; we know the yeast makes bread rise, but we have no idea how).
-So, within our own minds, most cooking actions do not have a deep justification at all: we do it this way, because we have always done it this way and this is the way we were told to do it.
+Our understanding of cookery is a bit like our understanding of the air conditioner.
+We know a bit, enough to know what to do, what not to (e.g. we know that the air conditioner cools us down; we know the yeast makes bread rise, but we have no idea how).
+So, within our own minds, most cooking actions do not have a deep justification at all: we do it this way because we have always done it this way and this is the way we were told to do it.

 But, of course, most aspects of the procedure that we go through, rather slavishly, do have a justification: they do make sense!
-If we did things much differently, we would get a different and most the time, inferior, result.
+If we did things much differently, we would get a different and most of the time, inferior, result.
 The reason that these procedures make sense is, to some extent at least, because of forces of cultural evolution: bad variations of the procedure get abandoned; good variations are repeated.
 Now, of course, people engaged in craft activities do engage in creative experimentation; they fuse together different methods to see what works and they actively and deliberately learn from their mistakes.
 The collective effect of these cultural forces is amazing.

-But it is achieved through a collective process typically over many generations, which no individual understands or can really justify.
+But it is achieved through a collective process, typically over many generations, which no individual understands or can really justify.
 Even with our ‘flat minds,’ we are still able to make soufflés and knit sweaters, even though we quite literally have almost no idea why we are doing what we are doing.

 © Warwick Business School, the University of Warwick